raspberrypilearning/boat-race/en/step_8.md

 	![screenshot](images/boat-variable.png)

---- collapse ---
----
-title: Remind me how to add a new variable
-image: images/image.png
----
 [[[generic-scratch-add-variable]]]
---- /collapse ---

 + Now add code to your Stage so that the timer counts up until the boat reaches the desert island.